posit-dev/posit-sdk-py/CONTRIBUTING.md

 ## Instructions

 > [!WARNING]
-> Executing `make` will install third-party packages in your Python environment.
+> Executing `make` will install third-party packages in your `.venv` virtual Python environment.
 Please review the [`Makefile`](./Makefile) to verify behavior before executing any commands.

 1. Fork the repository and open it in your development environment.
 2. Activate your Python environment (e.g., `source .venv/bin/activate`)